 - The type of stroke

 - The part of the brain that is affected

 - The severity of the brain damage

-Usually, symptoms start suddenly and a disability is evident right away—for instance, weakness or paralysis in some part of the body, with or without a headache.
-Often, the symptoms get progressively worse over the first hours or days, or the symptoms may come and go.
+Usually, symptoms start suddenly and disability is evident right away (for example, weakness or paralysis of some part of the body, with or without a headache).
+Often, the symptoms get progressively worse over a few hours or days, or the symptoms may come and go.
 Some people are not even aware they have had a stroke.
 In cases of TIA, symptoms may last only a few minutes and go away completely.